steveghee/OCTO_Studio_extensions/README.md

 These building blocks can be used to controlling state within you application.

 #### Flip Flip
-The flipflop emulates a standard JK flipflop electroni circuit.
-It can be set to a value (true) or reset (false) or it can be 'clocked' to toggle between these two states.
+The flipflop emulates a standard JK flipflop electronic circuit.
+It can be set to a value (true) or reset (false) or it can set to 'toggle' mode and 'clocked' to bounce between these two states.
 The output Q reflects the behaviour above.
 Qbar is the opposite of Q i.e. if Q is true, Qbar is false.

+When in Auto mode (Auto=true), Set or Reset will be immediately reflected in Q/Qbar.
+With Auto-false, the widget must be 'clocked' (Clk) to propogate the value.
+In Toggle mode (Toggle=true), state will change when the widget is clocked.

 This useful utitlity widget can be used, for example, to turn an event say a button press, or the response from a Thingworx service call) into a usable state value (true/false) that can then be used to control other elements of the experience.

-#### Gate (basic filter)
+#### Gate
 The Gate takes an input (Property) and a Value to test against, and a defined operation (Op).
-The output reflects the result of the operation e.g. is the op is 'greater than' then the output will follow the input IF the input is greater than the defined value.
+The output reflects the result of the operation e.g. is the op is 'greater than' then the output will follow the input if the input (Property)  is greater than the defined Value.

-Gate can be used for basic threshhold and comparison tests e.g you can compare strings (A like B), you can compare dates (A before B) and you can perform numeric comparisons e.g. A > B.
+Gate can be used for basic threshhold and comparison tests e.g. you can compare strings (A like B), you can compare dates (A before B) and you can perform numeric comparisons e.g. A > B.   Chaining Gates together allows for more complex expressions e.g.   3 < A < 12

 #### Increment
 A simple counter which takes two inputs - the starting value and the increment (default is 1) and when 'clocked' the value will